-21. Library
+22. Library

 The Betty and Gordon Moore Library, located on the CMS site, is the principal STEM library of the University holding collections across the whole of STEM with the exception of Clinical Sciences (which are held at the Medical Library).
 The library holds extensive collections in Mathematics and the Physical Sciences.
-Detailed information is available from http://moore.libraries.cam.ac.uk/.
-Students are pre-registered for borrowing on the library management system as part of the general enrolment to the University, but you will need to register for 24-hour access.
-Please see a member of staff at the library to obtain a form.
+Detailed information about accessing library services is available from http://moore.libraries.cam.ac.uk/.